funcompbio/practical3/practical3.md

 generated that file, check out the status of the repo.
 You should notice that Git has detected a new file that is untracked.
 Stage this untracked file and commit the change to the repo.

+# Undo changes

+One of the great things about working with a version-control system is the ability to undo changes, reverting to some previous state of your files.
+This functionality, however, only applies to changes that have been staged and committed to the Git database.
+For this reason, it is important and useful to commit your changes often.
+Depending on the kind change you want to undo, the command to undo that change will be different.
+Here we cover a few cases:

+* **Restore a deleted file.** There are several options depending on the moment at which you deleted the file:

+  1. The file was deleted before or after the deletion was staged, but the deletion was not commited to the Git database.
+We illustrate here this case by removing the file `comarques_setmanal.csv` and immediately restoring it again:
+    ```
+    $ rm comarques_setmanal.csv
+    $ ls
+    catalunya_setmanal.csv
+    $ git status
+    On branch main
+    Changes not staged for commit:
+      (use "git add/rm <file>..." to update what will be committed)
+      (use "git restore <file>..." to discard changes in working directory)
+      deleted:    comarques_setmanal.csv
+    &nbsp;&nbsp;
+    no changes added to commit (use "git add" and/or "git commit -a")
+    &nbsp;&nbsp;
+    $ git checkout HEAD comarques_setmanal.csv
+    Updated 1 path from 87afcdd
+    $ ls
+    catalunya_setmanal.csv comarques_setmanal.csv
+    ```
+    where `filename` is the name of the file you deleted.
+  2. After the file was deleted, that deletion was staged and commited to the Git database and no other commits were introduced.
+Let's illustrate it again removing the file `comarques_setmanal.csv`, but this time staging and commiting that change:
+    ```
+    $ rm comarques_setmanal.csv
+    $ git add .
+    $ git commit -m 'Removed comarques_setmanal.csv'
+    [main 6f624bc] Removed comarques_setmanal.csv
+     1 file changed, 48637 deletions(-)
+     delete mode 100644 comarques_setmanal.csv
+    $ ls
+    catalunya_setmanal.csv
+    $ git status
+    On branch main
+    nothing to commit, working tree clean
+    $ git reset HEAD~1
+    Unstaged changes after reset:
+    D comarques_setmanal.csv
+    $ git status
+    On branch main
+    Changes not staged for commit:
+      (use "git add/rm <file>..." to update what will be committed)
+      (use "git restore <file>..." to discard changes in working directory)
+      deleted:    comarques_setmanal.csv
+    &nbsp;&nbsp;
+    no changes added to commit (use "git add" and/or "git commit -a")
+    ```
+    This command reverts the commit leaving the deletion as an unstaged change and therefore, you should still apply the option 1 above to recover the file.
+  3. After the file was deleted, that deletion was staged and commited to the Git database and afterwards other commits were also introduced.
+    Let's illustrate it again removing the file `comarques_setmanal.csv`, but this time staging and commiting that change and staging and commiting other further changes:
+    ```
+    $ rm comarques_setmanal.csv
+    $ git add .
+    $ git commit -m 'Removed comarques_setmanal.csv'
+    [main 6f624bc] Removed comarques_setmanal.csv
+     1 file changed, 48637 deletions(-)
+     delete mode 100644 comarques_setmanal.csv
+    $ ls
+    catalunya_setmanal.csv
+    $ git status
+    On branch main
+    nothing to commit, working tree clean
+    $ head catalunya_setmanal.csv > catalunya_setmanal_head.csv
+    $ ls
+    $ catalunya_setmanal.csv  catalunya_setmanal_head.csv
+    $ git add .
+    $ git commit -m 'Added head of catalunya_setmanal.csv'
+    [main 3dae07e] Added head of catalunya_setmanal.csv
+     1 file changed, 10 insertions(+)
+     create mode 100644 catalunya_setmanal_head.csv
+    ```
+    At this point we should look up the commited change that removed the file:
+    ```
+    $ git log -- comarques_setmanal.csv
+    commit 1233328491018e328b7c132fdce0b2e84ce5228d
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 19:11:11 2021 +0200
+    &nbsp;&nbsp;
+    Removed comarques_setmanal.csv
+    &nbsp;&nbsp;
+    commit 6ad741d9bb260144bad2be3f533ab7ade47111ab
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 18:30:43 2021 +0200
+    &nbsp;&nbsp;
+    First commit.
+    ```
+    Then, check out the file from the commit that deleted it as follows:
+    ```
+    $ git checkout 1233328491018e328b7c132fdce0b2e84ce5228d~1 -- comarques_setmanal.csv
+    $ ls
+    catalunya_setmanal.csv  catalunya_setmanal_head.csv  comarques_setmanal.csv
+    ```
+    Finally, you should stage and commit the recovered file since it will appear to Git as a new file:
+    ```
+    $ git status
+    On branch main
+    Changes to be committed:
+      (use "git restore --staged <file>..." to unstage)
+            new file:   comarques_setmanal.csv
+    &nbsp&nbsp;
+    $ git add .
+    $ git commit -m 'Added back comarques_setmanal.csv'
+    [main ed15028] Added back comarques_setmanal.csv
+     1 file changed, 48637 insertions(+)
+     create mode 100644 comarques_setmanal.csv
+    $ git status
+    On branch main
+    nothing to commit, working tree clean
+    ```
+    If you examine the whole history of this example, you should find the commits corresponding to the deletion, the addition of a new file and the recovery of the deleted file:
+    ```
+    $ git log
+    commit ed150284bb5753d5814224b287f88c32f4fa1b3b (HEAD -> main)
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 19:21:21 2021 +0200

+        Added back comarques_setmanal.csv

+    commit 3dae07e590198c545e0f7a96fa54fe75d3454adf
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 19:12:15 2021 +0200

+        Added head of catalunya_setmanal.csv

+    commit 1233328491018e328b7c132fdce0b2e84ce5228d
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 19:11:11 2021 +0200

+        Removed comarques_setmanal.csv

+    commit 6ad741d9bb260144bad2be3f533ab7ade47111ab
+    Author: [rcastelo] <[robert.castelo@upf.edu]>
+    Date:   Thu Oct 7 18:30:43 2021 +0200

+        First commit.
+    ```

 # Upload your local repository to GitHub